AdobeDocs/campaign-web.en/help/v8/reporting/campaign-reports.md

     * **[!UICONTROL Clicks]**: Total number of clicks on links in deliveries.

+    * **[!UICONTROL Platform average]** : This average rate, displayed under each rate (reactivity, distinct clicks, and cumulated clicks), is calculated for deliveries sent over the previous six months.
+Only deliveries with the same typology and on the same channel are taken into account.
+Proofs are excluded.
     +++

 * **[!UICONTROL Top 10 most visited links]** graph and table contain the available data for recipient behavior per link.